gisquick/gisquick-doc/administrator-manual/installation/docker.rst

 web server on default port for HTTPS protocol 443 (line ``41``).

 Before composing Docker images, shared directories must be created on host machine.
-In shown example all directories are located in the same folder as :file:`docker-compose.yml` file.
+As shown in the example, all directories are located in the same folder as a :file:`docker-compose.yml` file.

 .. code-block:: bash